The Bitbucket integration incorporates Codacy on your existing Git provider workflows.

-Once the integration is enabled, you will see additional options when browsing the existing issues on the repository:
+When the integration is enabled, you can create pull request comments and Jira issues directly from Codacy when browsing the existing issues on the repository:

-When Pull Request Status or Pull Request Comment is enabled, Codacy will automatically update pull requests on Bitbucket with additional information when accepting pull requests.
+Depending on the options that you enable, Codacy will automatically update pull requests on Bitbucket with extra information when accepting pull requests:

-Pull Request Status adds a report to your merge request showing whether your merge request and coverage are up to standards or not as per the quality settings configured for your project.
-To see the coverage status, ensure that the Coverage option is enabled in the quality settings.
-The report will only be added if the user that added the integration has at least write permissions for that project.
+Pull Request Status adds a report to your pull requests showing whether your pull requests and coverage are up to standards or not as configured on the quality settings of your repository.
+To see the coverage status, ensure that you enable the option Coverage in the quality settings.

-Pull Request Comment makes a comment on the Pull Request line when a new issue is found and shows the pattern raising the issue.
-Click on the issue link to open Codacy and see more details about the issue and how to fix it.
+Pull Request Comment adds comments on the lines of the pull request where Codacy finds new issues.
+Click on the links to open Codacy and see more details about the issues and how to fix them.

 Pull Request Summary shows an overall view of the changes in the pull request, including new issues and metrics such as complexity and duplication.